mahawiki/BackToBasics-Hacktoberfest/Java/README.md

 This section is created for beginners who want to start learning JAVA Programming Language.

-These Java basic programs covers most of JAVA Fundamentals as well as Java course in Computer Science(CS) as well as Information Technology(IT) studies.
+These Java basic programs cover most of JAVA Fundamentals as well as Java course in Computer Science(CS) as well as Information Technology(IT) studies.

 # Steps to run the code samples-